-During the course of the audit we communicate any threats to auditor objectivity, including independence, the significant risks and judgements that impact the reported financial performance and position in the financial statements and any other information that is relevant to the audit committee's responsibility to oversee the financial reporting process.
+During the course of the audit we communicate any threats to auditor objectivity, including independence, timely observations arising from our audit on the significant risks and judgements that impact the reported financial performance and position in the financial statements, other matters required by laws and regulations and any other information that is relevant to the audit committee's responsibility to oversee the financial reporting process.

 In part, this presentation of significant judgements includes highlighting to the audit committee the judgements that have been made by management in preparing the financial statements that we believe are important to an understanding of the performance being presented.
-It is important as auditors that we recognise that the nature of accounting and the judgements that are applied mean that there is often not a precise answer.

-The firm has implemented a policy whereby the annual financial statements prepared under International Financial Reporting Standards ("IFRS") for all equity listed companies are subject to an independent review by a senior member of our accounting technical team.
+The firm has implemented a policy whereby the annual financial statements prepared under International Financial Reporting Standards ("IFRS") for all equity listed companies, and certain other higher risk clients, are subject to an independent review by a senior member of our accounting technical team.